RascalSoftware/RAT/docs/source/chapter3.rst

     problem.setModelType('custom layers');
     problem.setGeometry('Substrate/liquid');

 If you look at the class, you will see that the *layers* block is no longer visible.
-We aren't going to need this for custom layers.
-Instead, we need a custom script, which takes our inputs and converts this in to a list of [d, rho, r] layers.
+We aren't going to need this for *custom layers*.
+Instead, we need a custom script, which takes our inputs and converts this in to a list of [d, :math:`\rho`, r] layers.

-First, we add our seven parameters (remember that Substrate Roughness is always there as the first parameter), which we do as before using the *addParamGroup* method:
+First, we add our seven parameters (remember that Substrate Roughness is always there as the first parameter), which we do as before using the **addParamGroup** method:

 .. code:: MATLAB

     Parameters = {
             %  Name                min          val         max     fit?
             {'Oxide thick',         5,          20,         60,     true   };
             {'Oxide Hydration'      0,          0.2,        0.5,    true   };
             {'Lipid APM'            45          55          65      true   };